I make videos for my YouTube channel, which has over 1000 subscribers.

 Websites that offer easy-to-use animation software typically start at around $20 to $50 a month.
 These kinds of services are great for making presentations, promotional material, educational content, and YouTube videos.

 But if you don't do a lot of animation, the prices on websites like Toonly, Animaker, and Powtoon might give you "sticker shock".
-So, animation software for a one-time $67 fee might seem like a great deal.
+So, an alternative animation software with a one-time $67 fee might seem like a great deal.
+Is it worth that one-time fee?

 Animation Software Pricing Options